Vaccination Programme – information for patients

 What vaccines for Covid-19 are currently available?

-Both the Pfizer/BioNTech and Oxford/AstraZeneca COVID-19 vaccines are now available.
-Both vaccines have been shown to be safe and offer high levels of protection, and have been given regulatory approval by the Medicines and Healthcare Products Regulatory Agency (MHRA).
+Both the Pfizer/BioNTech, Oxford/AstraZeneca and Moderna COVID-19 vaccines are now available.
+All vaccines have been shown to be safe and offer high levels of protection, and have been given regulatory approval by the Medicines and Healthcare Products Regulatory Agency (MHRA).

 Can people pick which vaccine they want?